 Inventory, lb : 0

 Smooth Sponge gourds are long and cylindrical, averaging 12-30 centimeters in length and 10 centimeters in diameter.
 The smooth skin is a vibrant green with deep green lines running down the length of the fruit.
-The pale white flesh is firm and contains many black seeds.
+The pale white flesh is firm when raw.
 Smooth Sponge gourds are crunchy and mild, similar to the texture and taste of zucchini.

 Smooth Sponge gourds are available year-round, with peak season late fall.